The Grapes of Death

-Les raisins de la mort (English: The Grapes of Death, also known as Pesticide) is a 1978 French horror film directed by Jean Rollin.
+The Grapes of Death (French: Les raisins de la mort, also known as Pesticide) is a 1978 French horror film directed by Jean Rollin and starring Marie-Georges Pascal, Félix Marten, and Serge Marquand.
 It centres on a young woman who becomes trapped in a village where a dangerous pesticide has turned the residents into aggressive zombies.

 Plot

 At the Roublès winemaking vineyard, the workers spray the fields with pesticides.
 When one of the workers becomes ill, complaining of a pain in his neck, his boss insists it's just a minor injury and tells him to go back to work.

 Élizabeth is travelling by train to Roublès to live with Michel, her fiancé and the owner of the vineyard, and makes a friend with Brigitte, a woman on the train.
 Brigitte excuses herself to visit the restroom and doesn't return for a long time; then the vineyard worker comes aboard, encounters Brigitte, and a bit later joins Élizabeth in her compartment.
 In time, the man's neck suddenly grows an ulcer which starts oozing blood.
 Panicked, Élizabeth escapes him, stumbling upon Brigitte's corpse on the way.

 Leaving the train, Élizabeth flees to a nearby village for help.
 A man named Pierre and his daughter Antoinette take her in, but react coldly to her tale. Élizabeth panics when she sees Pierre's arms disfigured by infection, but Antoinette holds her back, telling her to get upstairs to take a rest.
 When Élizabeth enters the bedroom and discovers a woman whose throat has been cut, Antoinette explains that the dead woman is her mother, and that her father killed her because he's become insane. Élizabeth and Antoinette try to leave the house, but Pierre, now featuring the same facial ulcers as the vineyard worker, catches them and rips open his daughter's blouse, revealing similar ulcers on her body.
 He kills Antoinette with a pitchfork, but Élizabeth flees and takes Pierre's car.
 When he gets in front of it and begs her to kill him, she runs him over and drives off.

 Élizabeth travels further into the area to look for help and is approached by a man whose head is covered with ulcers and who is asking for help.
 When the pain from the infection makes him smash the car's window, the panicked Élizabeth shoots him with a revolver taken from the glove compartment.
 She comes across a blind girl named Lucie, who is searching for her caregiver, Lucas.
 While helping her, Élizabeth comes upon more bodies covered with the same strange ulcers strewn all over the village, while others are stumbling around like zombies, driven into murderous insanity by the infection. Élizabeth declines to tell Lucie, who runs off on her own and is killed and decapitated by Lucas, who has also been infected.